STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 For this section, I will look into the spread of GDP per capita within the continents and use xtable and pander functions to generate tables.

 To determine the spread of GDP per capita within the continents, first, I needed to look up the statistical meaning of "spread" :smile:.
-I found [this resource](https://www.statisticshowto.datasciencecentral.com/measures-of-spread/) very useful in enlightening me about the necessary terms that define the spread of a variable in a dataset.
+I found [this resource](https://www.statisticshowto.datasciencecentral.com/measures-of-spread/) very useful in enlightening me on the necessary terms that define the spread of a variable in a dataset.

-These are the **meassures of spread** that I applied to the GDP per capita within continents: 1.
+These are the **meassures of spread** that I found and applied to the GDP per capita within continents: 1.
 The **Range** 2.
 The **Standard deviation**, 3.
 The **variance** and finally, 4. **Quartiles**.

 #### 1. Range